crystal-lang/crystal-website/_posts/2024-11-05-lifetime-event-loop.md

 [`kqueue`](https://man.freebsd.org/cgi/man.cgi?kqueue) (BSDs, macOS) instead of going through [`libevent`](https://libevent.org/).

-In the process we're changing that file descriptors now stay subscribed to the event loop for their entire lifetime, instead of being added and removed on every single operation.
+We're removing an external dependency and take control over a core runtime feature.
+It also changes how file descriptors are treated: instead of being added and removed on every blocking IO operation, the file descriptors are now added once and kept for their full lifetime, which is how epoll and kqueue have been designed.
 This reduces overhead and improves performance.

 This post highlights the relevant information for users.